Blog

 Credit: Scotland: The Big Picture / naturepl.com

 Natural regeneration can be cheaper and involve fewer plastic tree guards than planted trees.
-In many areas of the UK, trees will plant themselves in their millions over as large an area of land as we are willing to commit to reforestation.
+In many areas of the UK, trees have the potential to plant themselves in their millions over as large an area of land as we are willing to commit to reforestation, as long as pressures like high herbivore pressure from deer are reduced.
 In some cases, the benefits of natural regeneration can be combined with planting to increase diversity when species have been lost from a site.

 Large-scale and long-term studies on natural regeneration in the UK are lacking.
 But there are some examples where evidence has been collected.